-Rhythm is for Everyone co-creates courageous spaces for self-expression and honest dialogue using rhythm, movement and spoken word.
+Rhythm is for Everyone uses drum and dance as tools for self-expression, relieving stress and fostering connection.
 We work with youth and adults of all ages to heal, explore equity, ignite cross-cultural dialogue and engage leadership.
 We prioritize creating opportunities for youth who are impacted by racism and discrimination.
 As a learning organization, we understand that continuous education and consistent effort are required to practice anti-racism and participate in Truth & Reconciliation.
 We acknowledge our diverse community partners and allies who help us to continue growing, learning and improving.

 Over the past 12 years we've supported students to express through rhythm and movement in over 40 elementary and high schools within: